 The prime consideration in the use of the shielded side of the Moon is the avoidance of radio interference generated on and near the Earth.
 The low frequency end of the spectrum, up to a few gigahertz, is the range in which radio astronomy suffers most severely from interference.
-As mentioned in § 3.3 above, the red shifting of the fundamentally important HI line of neutral hydrogen extends the range over which it can be observed from 1.42 GHz down at least as low as 323 MHz.
+As mentioned in § 3.3 above, the red shifting of the fundamentally important HI line of neutral hydrogen extends the range over which it can be observed from 1.42 GHz theoretically down to 50 MHz.
 In the 1-2 GHz range, there are the important OH spectral lines, some of which are in shared bands.
 In general, frequencies that would be most acceptable to radio astronomers for transmissions on the Moon are the higher ones; i.e., the range above 25 GHz.
 VLBI observations will produce very high data rates, the transmission of which to Earth does, in turn, require very wide bandwidths, possibly in excess of 2 GHz.
 These requirements may only be satisfied at frequencies above 25 GHz.
 It should be noted, however, that the number of molecular lines increases with frequency and, like the hydrogen line, many of these can be Doppler shifted over wide frequency ranges (e.g. the 115 GHz CO line).
 In addition, those spectral regions that cannot be observed from within the Earth's atmosphere because they coincide with the peaks of molecular absorption bands (e.g. the water vapour, or oxygen absorption lines) should be retained for radio astronomy observations.
 Some consideration must therefore be given to the choice of transmitting frequencies, as outlined below.

 It is of great importance to provide adequate protection for the frequencies of the most important lines.
 In addition, the search for astrophysically important lines will continue, and bands containing interesting lines should be protected on the Moon.
 The potential for the discovery of such lines is indicated by the fact that the 6.7 GHz line of the methanol molecule, the second strongest maser ever detected, was discovered in 1991.
 Furthermore, it is highly desirable to protect somewhat greater bandwidths than is possible for allocations on the Earth.
 Systems developed and used for data transmission, or for other active purposes on the SZM should allow for enough frequency redundancy to ensure that, if a new discovery is made in a band used by them, operations may be vacated and moved to a different band to enable passive research.